teslamate-org/teslamate/website/docs/integrations/home_assistant.md

 If your intention is to only use read-only sensor values, those provided by TeslaMate via MQTT are sufficient, and you do not need to utilise the official Tesla component.
 If however you would like to be able to write values to the Tesla API (Lock/Unlock Doors or automate Climate), there is a solution which involves configuring an extremely high polling interval for the Tesla component and using automation to populate the values from the TeslaMate MQTT parameters.

-### Car ID

-The following configuarations assumes a car ID of 1 (`teslamate/cars/1`).
-It usually starts at 1, but it can be different if you have multiple cars in TeslaMate for example.

 ### Screenshots

 import useBaseUrl from '@docusaurus/useBaseUrl';